Incontinence in Dogs

 Glycerin tinctures (also known as glycerites) containing these herbs in any combination are another alternative.
 Give 12 to 20 drops of glycerite per 20 pounds of body weight, twice a day.

 There are also commercial herbal blends made for dogs with incontinence.
-Products that have worked for some include Azmira’s Kidni Kare, Animals’ Apawthecary’s Tinkle Tonic, and Vetri-Science Bladder Strength for Dogs (see Resources below).
+Products that have worked for some include Azmira’s Kidni Kare, Animals’ Apawthecary’s Tinkle Tonic, Vetri-Science Bladder Strength for Dogs, and Nutri-Vet Bladder Control Chewables (see Resources below).

 Traditional Chinese medicine (TCM) also offers herbal combinations for controlling incontinence.
 Chinese herbs helped Ben, 13-year-old border collie owned by Laura Miller of Lovetteville, VA, after the dog started leaking urine about six months ago.
 The leaking began with a urinary tract infection, but continued after the infection was gone.